Cytnx-dev/Cytnx/docs/source/guide/behavior.rst

 Everything is reference
 ************************
-To provide a direct translate between C++ API and python, as well as reduce the redundant memory allocation, all the objects (except Accessor and LinOp) in Cytnx especially in C++ side, are **references** just like in python.
+To provide a direct translation between the C++ API and python, as well as to reduce the redundant memory allocation, all the objects (except Accessor and LinOp) in cytnx are **references**, also in C++, just like in python.

 Let's look at the following example.
-Consider the **Tensor** object in Cytnx
+Consider the **Tensor** object in cytnx

 * In python: